pattmehta/SwiftUINavigationDrawer/README.md

 ### Usage

-As seen in the ExampleApp, one way to create a navigation drawer with a swipe gesture is by using the `navigationDrawerModifier` extension function.
-The view onto which this modifier is applied should have a fixed frame size.
+As seen in the `ExampleApp`, one way to create a navigation drawer with a swipe gesture is by using the `navigationDrawerModifier` extension function.
+The view onto which this modifier is applied should have a `frame` because the `DragGesture` for swipe uses this frame's bounds.

     GeometryReader() { geometry in
         ZStack(alignment: .topLeading) {